 No matter how they came to be, baguettes are lovely and delicious.

 |Total weight||1290 grams|

-The inoculation is 22.2% which is in the normal range of 20% which gives you a total fermentation time of around 5 hours at 21ºC/70ºF.
-If your kitchen is colder, you should use a higher inoculation, if it’s vastly warmer, you should use a lower inoculation.
+The inoculation is 22.2% which is in the normal range of 20%, which gives you a total fermentation time of around 5 hours at 21ºC/70ºF.
+If your kitchen is colder, you should use a higher inoculation; you should use a lower inoculation if it’s vastly warmer.

 |150g||starter (100% hydration)||22.2%|

-As always, if you want to change quantity, hydration, inoculation or play around with the formula, you can do so here in my Bread Calculator.
+If you want to change quantity, hydration, inoculation, or play around with the formula, you can do so here in my Bread Calculator.